The Broward Health Concussion Care Program offers comprehensive services for sports and concussion diagnosis and management including:

 - Youth & Community Sports Leagues

-Educational programs designed to minimize typical athletic injuries (ACLs, rotator cuff tears, back strains, etc.); Strength and conditioning programs which are sport-specific designed to reduce injury; Work in conjunction with coaches and trainers to provide other education as requested.
+Educational programs designed to minimize typical athletic injuries; Strength and conditioning programs which are sport-specific designed to reduce injury.

 The Latest Technology